mincong-h/java-examples/cli/README.md

 Launcher lifecycle is defined as following stages:

 - `init`: Launcher initialization.
-- `pre-command`: Operations before launching the command.
+- `before-command`: Operations before launching the command.
 - `command`: Command execution.
-- `post-command`: Operations after launching the command.
+- `after-command`: Operations after launching the command.
 - `exit`: Launcher tear down and exit.

 If multiple commands exist, the lifecycle will be:

 ```
-Launcher::init
-CommandA::pre-command
-CommandA::command
-CommandA::post-command
-CommandB::pre-command
-CommandB::command
-CommandB::post-command
-CommandC::pre-command
-CommandC::command
-CommandC::post-command
-Launcher::exit
+launcher::init
+cmd-a::before-command
+cmd-a::command
+cmd-b::after-command
+cmd-b::before-command
+cmd-b::command
+cmd-b::after-command
+cmd-c::before-command
+cmd-c::command
+cmd-c::after-command
+launcher::exit
 ```

+## Command Type

+By execution logic:

+- Unit command
+- Composite command

+By business logic:

+- Marketplace command
+- Server command

 ## Pending Commands

 Pending commands are commands given by users but not yet executed.
 Pending commands consists 2 parts:

-1. given by previous launcher execution, left in a persistent file
+- Part 1: commands given by previous launcher execution
-2. given by current launcher execution, entered by user
+- Part 2: commands given by current launcher execution

-Part 1 has higher priority for execution.
-Part 2 will execute once part 1 is finished.
+Part 1 take precedence over part 2: part 2 will be executed only after part 1 is finished.

-During a normal lifecycle, pending commands are consumed one by one by launcher and nothing left at the end.
+During a normal lifecycle, pending commands are queued.
+They will be consumed one by one by launcher until nothing left.
 In the event of an anomaly, the pending commands are serialized and persisted into file system.
 Thus, launcher can resume the command executions after its restart.
-When restarting launcher, the pending commands are deserialized from the persistent file.
-Then, file will be backed up for further usages.
+When restarting launcher, the pending commands are deserialized and enqued as part 1.
+Then, persistent file will be backed up—which means the original file does not exist anymore.

+## Pending Commands File

+- Empty line will not be executed
+- Line starting with `#` is considered as comment, will not be executed

+## Dry Run

+You might want to do a dry-run without executing any commands in real.
+The estimated output will be displayed, but the server itself won't be modified.

 ## OS Support